kchonka/kchonka/content/project/musclemate/index.md

 <br>

 {{% callout note %}}
 MuscleMate is a fictional fitness app featured in this portfolio.
-This FAQ features entirely fictional Q&A entries designed to simulate real questions users might have about a product like this.
+This FAQ is composed of entirely fictional Q&A entries designed to simulate real questions users might have about a product like this.
 {{% /callout %}}

 <br>